drashland/drash/tests/README.md

   - The tests import code from Drash's built modules, not the code in the `src` directory.
 Reason being we want the compat testing to include importing the modules that will be published to the npm registry.
   - The tests will not run without `deno task build:all` being used first.

+### Node versions used

-**Note: The tests are split by Node version in separate directories (e.g., `node-16`, `node-18`, etc.).
+The tests are split by Node version in separate directories (e.g., `node-v16.x`, `node-v18.x`, etc.).
 When you run the Node compat tests, the directory that will be used will be based on the Node version you are using.
-For example, if you are using Node 16, then the `node-16` directory will be used and the `node-18` directory will be ignored.**
+For example, if you are using Node 16, then the `node-v16.x` directory will be used and the `node-v18.x` directory will be ignored.

+Using `nvm` (download it at https://github.com/nvm-sh/nvm) can make it easier for you to switch between Node versions to test in specific Node versions (e.g., `nvm use 16` to use Node 16 or `nvm use 18` to use Node 18).

 #### How to run tests